 - soil type (sand, loamy sand, sandy loam, loam, clay loam, silty clay, and clay)

 Summer is coming soon and why not start the season with a “smart” controller to do all the work for you.
 Save water and save money!
-Check with your water provider, as some offer controller rebates and may be able to assist with the cost of the unit such as the cities of Scottsdale, Peoria, and Chandler.
-Also in the spring, Salt River Project (SRP) has a Water Conservation Expo and offers a “smart” irrigation controller discount.
+Check with your water provider, as some offer controller rebates and may be able to assist with the cost of the unit.
+For instance, the cities of Avondale, Peoria, Scottsdale, and Chandler offer rebates when you install a smart irrigation controller.
+Also in the spring, Salt River Project (SRP) has a Water Conservation Expo and offers a discount on the purchase of a “smart” irrigation controller.
 For more information on “smart” irrigation controllers, visit SRP’s Facts and Questions page.
-Remember there are a number of ways to save water, and they all start with you.
+Remember, there are a number of ways to save water, and they all start with you.